 Upon Jonathan’s refusal, the rules of the game change to become extra violent in order to take him out.
 He then rebels and fights his way against the corporations’ power to earn his personal freedom.

 The movie’s plot and in-movie sport were so popular back in the day that many video game developers adopted the idea of the rollerball sport.
-Games such as rocket ball (1985) and its unofficial successor killer ball (1989) were based on rollerball rules.
+Games such as Rocket Ball (1985) and its unofficial successor Killer Ball (1989) were based on Rollerball rules.

 Despite the movie’s original idea, the screenplay that the movie is based on has a much deeper plot showcasing the movie’s universe and explaining the sequences that led the earth to become a corporate state.

-However, if you want an action-packed sci-fi movie that portrays a bad-ass, futuristic style of roller skating in an offbeat way, then you should consider rollerball on your ‘to-watch’ movies list.
+If you want an action-packed sci-fi movie that portrays a bad-ass, futuristic style of roller skating in an offbeat way, then you should consider rollerball on your ‘to-watch’ movies list.

 Xanadu is a fantasy roller-skating musical film released in 1980.
 Starring the beautiful Olivia Newton-John, Gene Kelly, and Micheal Beck, Xanadu is packed with a group of talented dancers, actors, and musicians.